Torreya taxifolia: Plant and seed microbiomes as context

+Even so, the 2020 recovery plan update maintains that the cause or causes of Florida torreya's slide toward extinction (both proximate and ultimate causes) are still unresolved:"It is extremely vulnerable because of its limited range, its low population number, rarity of habitat, and threats.
+The main threat for this species decline is still not well understood, even though considerable research and management activities have been and are presently conducted on this species.
+The loss of T. taxifolia is thought to have primarily been a result of fungal pathogens during the 1950s and 1960s, and/ or a combination of environmental stress and native pathogens, but studies have yet to provide an explanation for this species' decline."

 The most recent U.S. government document pertaining to Torreya taxifolia official policy was published September 2021.
 It was a response to a "Petition to Downlist Florida Torreya" by Torreya Guardians founder Connie Barlow, which the agency received December 2019.
 Page 8 of the decision document states:"The primary decline in species abundance is thought to have resulted from fungal pathogens during the 1950s and 1960s, and/or a combination of environmental stress and native pathogens, but studies have yet to provide an explanation.
-As a result, the main threat for this species’ decline is still not well understood, even though considerable research and management activities have been and are presently conducted on this species."
+As a result, the main threat for this species' decline is still not well understood, even though considerable research and management activities have been and are presently conducted on this species."